-- Student obtains Course Challenge Registration Form (CCR) from Registrar's Office. - 2.
+- 1. Student obtains Course Challenge Registration Form (CCR) from Registrar's Office. - 2.
 Student seeks approval of Department Chairman to register for a course challenge in that Department.

-Approval indicates willingness of the Department to administer the qualification procedure.

-- 3. Student returns CCR to Registrar's Office.
-Fees will be assessed as if he were registering in the course in the normal way (that is on the total number of hours for which he is registered, both normally and for course challenge). - 4.
-Student attempts qualification procedure.
-If he fails to obtain the minimum satisfactory standard, a notation to that effect is conveyed to the Registrar for inclusion in his dossier.
+Approval indicates willingness of the Department to administer the necessary examinations and interview for that student. - 3.
+Student returns CCR to Registrar's Office.
+Fees will be assessed as if he were registering in the course in the normal way (that is, on the total number of hours for which he is registered in that semester, both normally and for course challenge).

+- 4. If the student fails to achieve the minimum satisfactory standard, a notation to that effect is conveyed to the Registrar for inclusion in his dossier.
 No notation appears on the student's transcript.
-If he fails to undertake the qualification procedure, that information is conveyed to the Registrar and the result is the same. - 5.
-If the student is successful in the qualification procedure, the department forwards the notation to that effect to the Registrar for inclusion in normal fashion in his transcript entry for that semester.
+If he fails to undertake the assessment, that information is conveyed to the Registrar, also for inclusion in his dossier, but not in his transcript. - forwards a notation to that effect to the Registrar for inclusion in normal fashion in his transcript entry for that semester.
 The grade should be signed by the examiner and the Department Chairman.
 The entry "CC" goes into the grade column, with an explanatory note on the transcript.
 Grade points are not calculated, nor are units used in the computation of grade point averages.